Surging Texas A&M stuns No. 4 Auburn 67-62 in SEC tourney

 Texas A&M: Many felt the Aggies were likely to make the NCAA Tournament after Thursday’s win over Florida.
 Sending Auburn home early figures to lock up a berth.

-Auburn: Entering the NCAA Tournament, the Tigers are going to have to get more consistent guard play.
+Auburn: The Tigers are going to have to get more consistent guard play.
 K.D.
 Johnson missed all 14 of his shots against Texas A&M. Green finished 5 of 12, but the Tigers trailed by 20 before he finally got going.

 UP NEXT